leonidg/gitdoc/Git.md

 Once you have configured Git, you should set up something called a "repository."
 A _repository_ is just a place for Git to store data.
 It basically corresponds to a "project."
 Separate projects should probably have separate repositories.
 In practice, it will just correspond to some directory (i.e. folder) on your computer.

 Repositories are totally self-sufficient.
-They totally contain everything Git needs to work with them.
+They contain everything Git needs to work with them.
 You can move them around on your hard disk, put them on a flash disk, email them to people, and everything will work just as before.
 The only requirement is that the people you share the repository with have Git installed.
 Additionally, nothing you added in `~/.gitconfig` will be included (that's why it's the "global" configuration file).
 As you'll see soon, there is an analogous _local_ (i.e. per-repository) configuration that you can do as well.
 If you make local configurations, those will get shared with anyone you share the repository with.

 To start, we'll create an empty repository.
 If you already have a project that you would like to start using Git with, I recommend waiting to finish this document before trying.
 That way, you can try changing, moving, and deleting files, and generally play around without worrying about losing real data.

 The only important thing to note is that **Git does not play well with systems that automatically change files underneath it, such as [Dropbox](https://www.dropbox.com/) or networked filesystems in general.** Do **NOT** start or store a repository in those systems.
 If you are storing projects there, it's best to move them out once you start using them with Git.

 First, create an empty folder on your computer.
 I'll call mine `~/git-practice`, but you can put yours wherever you want and call it whatever you want (again, with the exception that you shouldn't store it in Dropbox or similar systems).
-Go to this folder in your terminal, and once you're there, run
+Go to this folder in your terminal, and once you're there, run:

 ```
 $ git init repo1